GROMACS

 export OMP_NUM_THREADS=1

-srun --hint=nomultithread --distribution=block:block gmx_mpi mdrun -s test_calc.tpr
+srun gmx_mpi mdrun -s problem-initial-condition.tpr